-If the cab is looking for a fare, the taxi should stop, and take you to your desired location.
-Keep in mind; most cabs also display a light at their top to show whether or not they are available.
+If the cab is looking for a fare, the taxi should stop and take you to your desired location.
+Remember that most cabs also display a light at their top to show whether or not they are available.
 On means it’s available, and off means it’s busy or off the clock.

 Need a novel way to move around the city?
 Forget about the buses and trolleys and book a carriage ride!
-If you want to cruise the city in a more unique way, carriage rides are the way to go!
+If you want to cruise the city more uniquely, carriage rides are the way to go!
 While they are not as common as other means of transportation, they’re the perfect way to discover the city’s vibe!